Understanding How Cyber Threat Modeling Methods WorkRisk Management

-- Make changes in the configuration: For maximum security, it is a good idea to set up a protocol for changing the configuration.
+- Making changes in the configuration: For maximum security, it is a good idea to set up a protocol for changing the configuration.
 One example is forcing users to frequently review and change passwords.

-- Make changes in the business process: This could include any alterations to the business process, such as introducing multi-step authentication.
+- Making changes in the business process: This could include any alterations to the business process, such as introducing multi-step authentication.
 It could also include recording and examining key data points at certain time intervals.
 Overall, it includes adding or changing any steps in the business processes and procedures.

-- Employee training: Given how effective phishing attacks and social engineering can be, employee training is vital to reduce the impact of cyberattacks, especially with so many employees now working remotely.
+- Employee training: Given how effective phishing attacks and social engineering can be, employee training is vital to reduce the impact of cyber attacks, especially with so many employees now working remotely.